FilipNikolovski/blog/content/2020-01-05---Avoiding-Pitfalls-During-Service-Deployments.md

 }
 ```

-After we deploy the new version of Metadata, the second step involves updating all of the other services that depend on reading the newly provided data.
+After we deploy the new version of Metadata, the second step involves updating all of the other services that depend on reading the new version of the data.
 This way we can be sure that we won't break the functionality of our system.

 ### Backwards compatibility